Jump to:Process Benefits Applications Resources

 - Non-Scratching - Metal on its own can damage a product by scratching/gauging it, while bonded urethane on the other hand will not.

-- Non-Marring - If you have metal encased in rubber, it will leave black marks on the product, however urethane does not mar/mark.
+- Non-Marring - If you have metal encased in rubber, it will leave black marks on the product it comes into contact with, however urethane does not mar/mark.

 - Abrasion Resistance - Metal can be coated to help reduce abrasion and friction, however metal will eventually wear out.
 Urethane can be formulated to your specific abrasion resistance needs.
 If friction is an issue, we are able to reduce it with additives such as molly or graphite.